UltraEngine/Documentation/CPP/Leadwerks.md

 In this example we will describe how [Leadwerks Game Engine](https://www.leadwerks.com) can use Ultra App Kit to embed a 3D graphics viewport in a GUI application.

-You can download a working project [here](https://www.ultraengine.com/community/files/file/288-leadwerks-ultra-app-kit-project/).
+You can download a working project [here](https://www.ultraengine.com/community/files/file/288-leadwerks-ultra-app-kit-project/) or follow the instructions below to create a new project.

 ## Setting up the Project